AntoniaSophia/Behavioral-Cloning_Project3/solution/P3_writeup_Antonia.md

 ####1.
 Solution Design Approach

-overfitting
-- dropout
-- clockwise and anti-clockwise
-- limited epochs (maximum 5)
-- 20% validation data

-How was trained?

-dropout does not really work everywhere - after flattening and Dense(100) it works best (most parameters in the model) RGB space works best for me - also tried out other color spaces

-2 level
+I used a 2 level approach:
-- first try to find a model with limited data which is able to detect lanes and lane markings correctly
+- first try to find a model with limited data which is able to detect lanes and lane markings correctly ("initial model")
-- train this model using random shadowing and translation
+- secondly I trained this model using heavy random shadowing and translation, but kept the convolutional layers which already have proven to be able to have understood how to drive

-The overall strategy for deriving a model architecture was to ...

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...
+So actually the first model identified edges, lane markings, obstacles, curves and knows that it shall keep in the middle of the road.
+This knowledge is stored in the weights of the convolutional layers of this initial layer and thus it works perfectly fine to cut only the last non-convolutional layers and train them to identify shadows and other random noise (e.g. translation)
+Actually I'm not sure whether this understanding is really correct or not - but it seemed to work...

+Find the "initial model" at [Best Initial Model](https://github.com/AntoniaSophia/Behavioral-Cloning_Project3/blob/master/solution/model_TOP_FOR_RETRAIN.h5)

-In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
-This implied that the model was overfitting.
+This initial model had a low mean squared error both on the training set and on the validation set.
+This implied that the model was not overfitting.

-To combat the overfitting, I modified the model so that ...

-Then I ...
+The initial model contains dropout layers in order to reduce overfitting (model.py lines 202, 204, 206), the retraining model also contained a dropout layer of flattening of the model (see model.py line 264).

+Other approaches to avoid overfitting are:
+- training data of the tracks clockwise and anti-clockwise
+- limited epochs (maximum 3-4)
+- separate 20% of the validation data (see model.py line 185)

 The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....
+This already worked out pretty well with the initial model.
+There were a few spots where the vehicle fell off the track in the second track.
+In order to improve the driving behavior in these cases, I just recorded additional training data containing only those parts and repeating this 3-4 times.

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.

 ####2.
 Final Model Architecture

+I simply chose the original NVidia network without any change.
+However I added some dropout layers in the convolutional part and one dropout after flattening.
+All in all I experienced that using dropouts was a real nightmare: I found out that it makes only sense in case you have many weights involved, otherwise the network get unstable were quickly.
+Ok, this is more or less clear!
+On the other hand I also experienced that the border between "stable driving behavior" and "vehicles misses a curve" is extremely narrow.
+At the end the dropout rates which worked best were between 0.05 and 0.15 only.
+Shouldn't dropouts have better effects!?

+Also the retraining model is identical, only difference is that the dropout layers of the initial model have been removed of course.
+This is kind of Frankenstein code starting from line 322...

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...
+The model architecture (see model.py lines 196-217) consisted of a convolution neural network with the following layers and layer sizes:
+![Model as a table][image5]

-Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)
+Here is a simple graphical visualization of the architecture:

-![alt text][image1]
+![Model as a small graph][image4]

 ####3.
 Creation of the Training Set & Training Process